DFE-Digital/get-into-teaching-app/app/views/content/steps-to-become-a-teacher.md

       id: "step-1"
       image: "static/content/hero-images/0009.jpg"
       directions:
-        - If you have a degree or equivalent qualification, you can do postgraduate teacher training.
+        - If you have a degree, you can do postgraduate teacher training.
 If you do not have a degree, you can do undergraduate teacher training.
     Understand funding:
       id: "step-2"
       image: "static/content/hero-images/0017.jpg"